 The amount of colour choices that go into the exterior of a house is ASTONISHING!
 I always anticipated that the interior design decisions would be hard but it never crossed my mind that choosing colours for the exterior materials would make me want to tear my hair out.
+We were going through so many options and contacting companies like Spark Garage Doors Aurora CO to see if they could do garage doors in the color we wanted, it took much longer that we though!
 Grab a cup of coffee cause this might take a while…

 When it came to the overall exterior colour scheme for the house we had a general idea of what we wanted.
 We have a slight